codeboxrcodehub/comforterpdocs/docs/comfortinvoice/user-guide/invoice-manager.md

 **Payment Notifications (Pro)**:
 + Automated **email notifications** for **payment complete** and **refund complete** events, sent to both the admin and the customer.
 This is fully configurable through the **email settings**, allowing businesses to customize communication.

-Payment tracking and history features require the **Pro** Addon, providing enhanced payment capabilities.
+Payment, payment tracking and history features require the **Pro** Addon, providing enhanced payment capabilities.

+**WooCommerce Integration (Pro)**
++ Bridge the gap between your **WooCommerce store** and your **invoicing**.
+This feature allows you to generate detailed invoices directly from WooCommerce **products** and create **orders**, streamlining your workflow.
++ Instantly create professional invoices with a single click, **pulling all product details** add directly into the invoice with necessary information.
++ Maintain complete control from a dedicated 'WooCommerce Integration' settings panel.
+This hub allows you to **enable or disable** the entire integration and manage the synchronization of order and invoice **availability** & **statuses** between both platforms.

+All these WooCommerce features require the **Pro** Addon, providing enhanced invoice creation capabilities.

 This component seamlessly integrates with other accounting features, ensuring a cohesive and efficient financial management experience for users.